f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab4.rst

 .. role:: raw-html(raw)
    :format: html

-Step 4: Verify that user information is being identified on the F5 SSL Orchestrator
+Verify that user information is being identified on the F5 SSL Orchestrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  From the main menu select **Access->Overview->Active Sessions**